-Python Sets vs Frozensets: Mastering Unique Collections
+Python Sets and Frozensets: Mastering Unique Collections

 Introduction to Python Sets